ErikRulle/biosim_g14_Erik_Haavard/doc/thought_process.rst

 We quickly understood the need for the generic class ``Island``, as well as the generic superclasses ``Landscape`` and ``Animal``, so we created these classes in different modules.
-Within each of these modules we could then focus on the what methods to implement, and whether or not the methods in question should be implemented in the superclass or in a subclass.
+Within each of these modules we could then focus on what methods to implement, and whether or not the methods in question should be implemented in the superclass or in a subclass.
 We ended up with several subclasses, one for each landscape type, i.e. ``Jungle``, ``Savannah``, ``Desert``. ``Mountain`` and ``Ocean``, as well as a subclass for the two